mmbman/Katagiri/bendowa-notes.md

 ---
-title: “Notes on Bendōwa"
+title: "Notes on Bendōwa"
 ---

 This document is under construction.

-“SZ:” indicates text from the Sotoshu translation of *Shobogenzo*.
+“SZ” indicates text from the Sotoshu translation of *Shobogenzo*.
-“EB:” indicates text from “Dōgen’s Bendowa,” translation by Norman Waddell and Abe Masao in *The Eastern Buddhist*, Vol. IV, No. 1, May 1971, p.
-124-157, which was Katagiri Roshi’s main source.
+“EB” indicates text from “Dōgen’s Bendowa,” translation by Norman Waddell and Abe Masao in *The Eastern Buddhist*, Vol. IV, No. 1, May 1971, p.
+124-157, which was Katagiri Roshi’s main English-language source.
-“MD:” indicates text from *Moon in a Dewdrop*.
+“MD” indicates text from *Moon in a Dewdrop*, edited by Kazuaki Tanahashi.

 ----